epoupon/fileshelter/README.md

 apt-get install build-essential autoconf automake libboost-dev libconfig++-dev libzip-dev
 ```

 You also need wt4, that is not packaged yet on Debian.
 See [installation instructions](https://www.webtoolkit.eu/wt/doc/reference/html/InstallationUnix.html).
+You may need to build Wt4 in "Release" mode if you want to compile it natively on a Raspberry Pi3B+.

 #### Build
 ```sh